Skip to main content

 Operators

-The operators compare the values from the resource request to the value specified in the key value in the condition.
+Operators compare values from the resource request with the value specified in the key value in the condition.

-The number from the query is compared to the number specified in the condition.
+The number from the request is compared with the number specified in the condition.